 The Civil Law in China

-regulates all civil activities and has the purpose to protect the rights and interests of citizens as well as to manage civil relations between civil subjects - legal persons and citizens in China.
+regulates all civil activities and has the purpose of protecting the rights and interests of citizens as well as to manage the civil relations between civil subjects - legal persons and citizens in China

 Natural and legal persons in China